Vehicle Type

-The light combat tactical all-terrain vehicle (L-ATV) was developed by Oshkosh Defence as part of the Joint Light Tactical Vehicle (JLTV) programme.
-JLTV is a programme of the US Army and Marine Corps that is intended to replace part of the Humvee fleet with a new multirole light vehicle, offering superior crew protection and performance.
+The light combat tactical all-terrain vehicle (L-ATV) was developed by Oshkosh Defense as part of the Joint Light Tactical Vehicle (JLTV) programme.
+JLTV is a programme of the US Army and US Marine Corps (USMC) that is intended to replace part of the Humvee fleet with a new multirole light vehicle, offering superior crew protection and performance.

-Oshkosh Defence began the L-ATV development in 2006 in response to the JLTV programme.
-In spite of losing the technology development contract for the JLTV programme in 2008, Oshkosh unveiled the first prototype vehicle, known as LCTV, in 2010.
-The company, however, re-entered the JLTV programme as the US Army and Marine Corps reset the requirements, schedule and cost of the programme.
+Oshkosh began the L-ATV development in 2006 in response to the JLTV programme.
+In spite of losing the technology development contract for the JLTV programme in 2008, Oshkosh unveiled the first prototype vehicle, known as light combat tactical vehicle (LCTV), in 2010.
+The company, however, re-entered the JLTV programme as the US Army and USMC reset the requirements, schedule, and cost of the programme.

 The L-ATV successfully completed the SCORE Baja 1000 off-road race in the extreme terrain of the Mexican desert in November 2010.
 Developed over six generations, it entered into EMD phase production in October 2012.
 The L-ATV utility variant for the JLTV programme was rolled out in February 2013.